 About Me

-Hi, my name is Daniel Fuerlinger, and I’m a professional software engineer with a BS in Applied Computer Science with a concentration in Computer Game Design.
-I graduated from George Mason University in 2022 with a cumulative 4.0 GPA and Summa Cum Laude (Highest Distinction), and earned a Distinguished Academic Achievement Award for my hard efforts.
-I work for a defense contractor named Areté Associates where I get to do what I love best: low level graphics programming!
+My name is Daniel Fuerlinger, and I’m a professional software engineer with a BS in Applied Computer Science with a concentration in Computer Game Design.
+I graduated from George Mason University in 2022 with a cumulative 4.0 GPA and Summa Cum Laude (Highest Distinction), and earned a Distinguished Academic Achievement Award.
+After graduating from university, I entered the defense industry and began working for an organization named Areté Associates.
+At Areté, I specialize in developing GPU-accelerated C++/CUDA software for workstation and low SWaP (Size, Weight, and Power) machines.

-Programming computers isn’t all that I do!
-In addition to programming, I have also led high school and college clubs as an officer.
+In addition to computer programming, I have also led high school and college clubs as an officer.
 I served as President of my high school's Technology Student Association chapter, where I led several community service projects and ran our club meetings, and I served as Programming Director of GMU’s Game Analysis and Design Interest Group (GADIG), where I led a team of programmers to develop a game each semester.
-I enjoy being in leadership roles and using my unique talents to enable others to excel in their work.
+I enjoy being in leadership roles and enabling others to excel in their work.

 About this site